wagnermarques00/Alura-HTML5-CSS3/README.md

 1. HTML5 and CSS3 Part 3: Working with Forms and Tables
 1. HTML5 and CSS3 Part 4: Advancing in CSS
 1. CSS: Arranging elements with Flexbox and Grid
+1. HTML and CSS: Practicing HTML/CSS

 ## Studying at the moment:

-- HTML and CSS: Practicing HTML/CSS
+- HTML and CSS: mobile-first responsiveness